seignovert/python-webgeocalc/docs/calculation.rst

 [Calculation update] Status: COMPLETE (id: 8750344d-645d-4e43-b159-c8d88d28aac6)

-3. When the calculation status is `COMPLETE`, the results are retrieved by the :py:attr:`.results` attribute:
+3. When the calculation status is `COMPLETE`, the results are retrieved by the :py:attr:`~Calculation.results` attribute:

 >>> calc.results  # doctest: +SKIP
 {